 Valuable Cockpit Reference Cards

-Your pilots will also receive downloadable Cockpit Reference Cards (choose On-Demand and/or Commuter Operations) to remind them of critical flight and duty time limitations, takeoff and landing requirements, and IFR lost comm procedures.
+Your pilots will also receive downloadable Cockpit Reference Cards (choose On-Demand and/or Commuter Pilot) to remind them of critical flight and duty time limitations, takeoff and landing requirements, and IFR lost comm procedures.

 We will be glad to provide a syllabus and course key for your POI to review the training program.
 For a printable syllabus, click here.
 Call customer service at 800-854-1001 for more information.

 You're In Control of Your Time